g2p/blocks/README.md

 Install LVM.

-Edit your /etc/fstab to refer to filesystems by UUID, and regenerate your initramfs so that it picks up the new tools.
+Edit your /etc/fstab to refer to filesystems by UUID, and regenerate your initramfs so that it picks up the new tools and the new fstab.

 With grub2, you don't need to switch to a separate boot partition, but make sure grub2 installs lvm.mod inside your /boot.